fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 As a result of being one of the disbelievers, his son denied coming with him, and he chose to go up on the mountain instead.
 The son of Noah drowned in the flood water.
 Noah cried to God to save his son, but God denied to accept his prayer and let him (Noah’s son) be drowned.
 Noah begged pardon for asking help to save his son from God.

 Another disbeliever in Noah’s family was his wife herself.
 She did not join Noah in the Ark.
 And as a result, she was also drowned in the flood water.
 The number of believers was not clearly specified in the Qur’an.
 According to Ibn Abbas, that there were 80 believers and the historian Ka’ab Al Akbar proclaimed that the number of believers was 72 and other source stated that the number of believers was 10 in the Ark of Noah.

 Noah entered into the ark while the flood water began to come forth heavily.
 Before entering the Ark, Noah prayed to God to forgive him and his ancestors for saying the following prayers:

     "My Lord, forgive me and my parents and whoever enters my dwelling (boat) as a believer (believing men and believing women).”

-On the other hand, he also prayed to ruin the disbelievers by saying,
+On the other hand, he also prayed to ruin the disbelievers by saying:

-    "And do not increase the wrongdoers but putting in destruction.”
+    "And do not increase the wrongdoers except putting in destruction.”

 God also opened the gate of heaven (water gate) to be mixed with the water of the earth.
 Flood water submerged everything on the face of the earth.
 Such heavy rainfall had never been seen before.
 The rainfall and the sea water and waves washed away all living beings except Noah and those believers who were with him in the Ark.
 The Qur’an describes the flood"

     And then, [Allah] opened the gates of the heavens with rain pouring down.

-In this verse, the Arabic word ر مِهَنْم , ُّderived from root hā mīm rā (ر م ه ,(means pouring down).
+In this verse, the Arabic word ر مِهَنْم , ُّderived from root (ر م ه ,(means pouring down).
 That means rain water came so vigorously from the sky like someone was pouring it down.

     And God caused springs to stream from the earth.
 Therefore, the waters from the earth and the heaven joined for a matter of predetermined (programmed long before).

 Here in this verse, the Arabic word ر َدِ
-ُق  is a verb, derived from root qāf dāl rā (ر د ق ,(and the meaning is predestined.
+ُق  is a verb, derived from root ر د ق , and the meaning is predestined.
 That indicates the magnitude of the flood was planned beforehand to make sure the definitive destruction of the nation.
 God also pre-planned how He would save the believers under His surveillance.
 According to the Qur’an, God says:

     "And I carried him on a construction (boat) made of planks and nails, the carrier on which Noah (as) and his followers embarked Floated under my Eyes (surveillance).
 It was a Reward for him who had been denied of the suffering."

 The dry land was covered by the flood water and all the disbelievers drowned in the water.
 The earth was flooded showing a clear sign of punishment for disbelieving in one and only God.
 But Noah was safely floating on the flood water only by the mercy of Allah.
 None but Allah helped him to survive.

     "Indeed, when the water overflowed, I (Allah) carried you (Noah) in the sailing (ark).”

+# PROFREADINGPRROFREADINGPROOFREADING

 ### After The Flood